-The router automatically logs (records) events of possible interest in it's internal memory.
-If there isn't enough internal memory for all events, logs of older events are deleted but logs of the latest events are retained.
+The router automatically logs (records) events of possible interest in its internal memory.
+If there isn't enough internal memory for all events, logs of the oldest events are deleted first and replaced with logs of the most recent events.
 The Logs option allows you to view the router logs.
 You can define what types of events you want to view and the level of the events to view.
 This router also has external Syslog Server support so you can send the log files to a computer on your network that is running a Syslog utility.

 Log Options: You can select the types of messages that you want to display from the log.
-System Activity, Debug

-Information, Attacks, Dropped Packets, and Notice messages can be selected.
-Click Apply Log Settings recent activity.
+System Activity, Debug Information, Attacks, Dropped Packets, and Notice messages can be selected.
+Click activity.

-Now to activate your settings.
+Apply Log Settings Now to activate your settings.

-Refresh: Updates the log details on the screen so it displays any
+Refresh: Updates the log details on the screen so it displays any recent